 05 of 06

 Hot water is the ultimate organic herbicide in terms of being cheap and readily available.
-Like vinegar (see above), it will not kill the toughest of weeds.
+Like vinegar, it will not kill the toughest of weeds.
 But if you have just boiled a vegetable for dinner on the kitchen stove and need to dispose of the hot water, why not pour it on those crabgrass weeds coming up through the crack where your driveway meets your patio?
-As an annual weed, crabgrass is not quite as tough as a dandelion and will succumb to scalding hot water.
+As an annual weed, crabgrass is not quite as tough as dandelion and will succumb to scalding hot water.

 As with other organic herbicides, the fact that hot water is "green" does not mean that you can be careless in using it: It will damage your "good" plants if you mistakenly get some on their leaves.
 But if you stay faithful regarding that one warning (and if you remember its limitations), you may come to regard hot water as the best thing since sliced bread in the world of weed control without chemicals.

 06 of 06

 To round out this list, let's consider two other methods for killing weeds sometimes recommended:

 A solution of salt (one part salt to three or more parts water) will, indeed, kill weeds.
 However, it is recommended that you spray this solution only directly on the foliage of the weeds you're battling--without getting much of it on the ground (or on other plants)--since excessive salt content is bad for your soil.
 But a spray is, by its very nature, difficult to control, which should make one leery of relying too heavily on this method.

 As for using fire to kill weeds, you can now buy flame-weeder tools.
 For example, the Northern Tool and Equipment company sells a Weed Dragon Torch Kit (100,000 BTU), which is also available on Amazon.
 The advantage of such tools is that you can use them for other purposes, as well, such as:

 - Firing up the backyard grill.